Prometheus59/pomodoro-timer/README.md

 - [ ] Add break timer functionality
 - [ ] Add animation to tomato to indicate when it's done
 - [ ] Style the app
+- [x] Display the time in minutes and seconds
 - [ ] Convert to React Hooks(?)
 - [ ] Publish to website